 Practice Test for the End of Module 2 – Grade 2 Eureka Math

-Mr. S made this Grade 2 Module 4 Practice test for his students.
-The problems in this test are similar to those in the Eureka Math Module 4 test.
-Practicing with these problems should help prepare students to take the actual test.
+This is a practice test for Grade 2 Mid Module 5 Practice exam This exam’s problems are similar to those in the Eureka Math Module 5 test.
+Practicing with these problems should help students prepare for the actual test.